 Undying doesn't care about how many +1/+1 counters it had when it died, only that it did have at least one.
 (Even the reminder text states, "When this creature dies, if it had no +1/+1 counters on it, return it to the battlefield under its owner's control with a +1/+1 counter on it.")

 Or if you can get some Omniscience and Jace, Architect of Thought, you can abuse Tamiyo's emblem and Omniscience together to repeatedly cast and use Jace's ulti to cast everything from every player's library for free.
 Not exactly a competitive combo, but it'd be fun to get off.
-(I'm trying to build a deck list around these four at the moment.)
+Grin (I'm trying to build a deck list around these four at the moment.)

 Because the attacking creature has trample and there is now no creature blocking it, your opponent can opt to assign all the damage straight to you.
 That's twice 4, or 8, points of damage.